na-na-hi/renget/archive/nkrym.md

 The animalistic part of your brain was more than eager to bend her over the kitchen table and take her right then and there, but you knew it wasn't the right time to play into her desires – both her and you would get more out of a later climax to this day, and you had to demonstrate that you were in control.
 Sometimes this whole BDSM relationship felt more like training yourself to reject instant gratification than training Ayame to be a good, submissive girl.
 You managed to leave the kitchen, and the little oni to her cooking devices.
 It was time to calm down before getting ready for the next part of the evening.
 "Dinner will be on the table in 20 minutes.
 And clean yourself up, Niagara."

-"Only 20 minu- I mean, as you wish master."
+"Only 20 minu- I mean, as you wish sir."
 Ayame bowed her head and got to work, controlling herself for your sake.
 She wasn't ignorant of boundaries after all, she just liked pushing them a bit too much.